youngkyoonjang/MessagePassingFramework/README.md

 - Cameras: Intel RealSense D435, D455 and L515.
 (Intel RealSense cameras require sufficient power to capture images.
 Please connect it to the main desktop or laptop ports instaed of a USB hub.)
 - GPUs: NVIDIA GeForce RTX 3080, NVIDIA GeForce RTX 3070-8.0GB, Nvidia GeForce RTX 3060 and NVIDIA GeForce RTX 2080 Ti (slow)
 - PyTorch version: 1.8.2+cu111
+res
 # Prerequisite (or note):
 1. Install Docker: https://docs.docker.com/engine/install/ubuntu/
 2. If you cannot clone this repository using 'git clone', please download the entire repository.
 It happens because it is currently private.
 3. You need to install pip or pip3 (e.g., if you use python3, 'sudo apt-get install python3-pip')
 4. The code is designed to use 'python' command.
 If your OS only support python3, do 'Find & Replace' from 'python ' to 'python3 '.
 5. If you see error message related to'RuntimeError: Not compiled with GPU support' when testing --hand, you need to change stable version docker command.
-(It needs to be discussed with Cedric).

 # Running Instruction:
 1. Download github repository: git clone https://github.com/youngkyoonjang/MessagePassingFramework.git